nicolasluarte/phd_thesis/chapters/thesis_project.md

 # Introduction

-Mammals evolved in an environment where food sources are limited and often scarce; thus, maintaining fat reserves and overall caloric intake is extremely important.
+Mammals evolved in an environment of food scarcity ; thus, maintaining fat reserves and overall caloric intake is extremely important.
 Most animals accomplish this by increasing food-seeking behavior when food access is limited, resulting in extended foraging bouts.
 However, foraging and larger fat reserves can increase predation risk by increasing exposure and reducing mobility, respectively.
 Therefore, increasing foraging bouts should only occur when the risk of starvation outweighs the risk of predation.
-One environmental clue that animals use to make this decision is uncertainty in food access: higher levels of food access uncertainty predicts future food scarcity, triggering food-seeking behavior to prevent starvation.
-This prediction effectively allows animals to act upon proximal cues without the need to know the complete state of the environment.
+One environmental clue that animals use to make this decision is uncertainty in food access: higher levels of uncertainty in food access predicts future food scarcity, triggering food-seeking behaviors.
+This prediction allows animals to act upon proximal cues without knowing the complete state of the environment.

-Currently, it is unclear how animals use uncertainty to drive food-seeking behavior.
-We propose that the prediction error between expected and actual intake from foraging bouts translates into a measure of food-access uncertainty.
+Relating uncertainty to food scarcity is a successful adaptive strategy when food is limited, but modern environments are plentiful.
+This increases food-seeking behavior leading to excessive intake, higher risk of overweight and obesity.
+We propose that the prediction error, between expected and actual intake from foraging bouts, translates into a measure of food-access uncertainty.
 Increasing uncertainty generates unreliable expectations, therefore, more prediction errors.
-Then, exploratory behavior should increase proportionally to the prediction error.

-Relating uncertainty to food scarcity is a successful adaptive strategy when food is limited, but food sources are ubiquitous in modern environments.
-These environments increase food-seeking behavior leading to excessive intake, raising the risk of overweight and obesity.
-Even though the effects of uncertainty (through intermittent diet schemes) are known to increase food intake in a binge-like fashion, the specific behavioral events and the neurobiological substrate mediating these effects remain unclear.
+Leading to an orexin mediated increase in food-seeking behavior.

 The neurobiological mechanisms that regulate food-seeking behavior and foraging must use information about a nutrient deficit to increase alertness and physical activity to forage successfully.
 The neuropeptide orexin has the potential to be a mediator of foraging behavior.
-Fasting and intake respectively increase and decrease the activity of orexin neurons, and its activation increases physical activity and food intake, but this effect seems to be brain site-specific.
-Together, these data support that orexin might promote foraging behavior by increasing locomotor activity in response to a nutrient deficit before food intake.
-Orexin could provide the mechanism to drive increased food-seeking behavior when uncertainty increases.
+Fasting and intake respectively increase and decrease the activity of orexin neurons, and activation of orexin receptors in different brain sites increases physical activity and food intake.
+Together, these data support that orexin might promote foraging behavior by increasing locomotor activity before food intake in response to a nutrient deficit.

 Together, these data led us to hypothesize that orexin promotes food-seeking-related behaviors when facing uncertainty related to food access.
-Our overall aim is to determine how uncertainty in food-access increases food-seeking behavior, and how orexin mediates uncertainty-drive increased food-seeking behavior.
+Our overall aim is to determine how uncertainty in food-access increases food-seeking behavior, and how orexin mediates uncertainty-driven increased food-seeking behavior.

 # General research strategy

-To determine how uncertainty in food-access increases food-seeking behavior we will use mainly two strategies: (1) behavioral modeling using the reinforcement learning framework to assess changes in reward processing in conditions with uncertainty compared to those without uncertainty, and (2) operant tasks to manipulate uncertainty levels in food acquisition.
-To determine how orexin mediates uncertainty-driven food-seeking behaviors we will (1) assess differential gene expression in conditions with and without uncertainty through real time qPCR, obtaining correlational-level data on orexin as a mediator of uncertainty-driven food-seeking behavior; (2) determine if orexin is necessary to drive increased food-seeking behavior in uncertain conditions with the use of orexin antagonists, and gain of function with orexin agonist, (3) We will test functional connectivity between hypothalamic orexin neurons and paraventricular nucleus/ventral tegmental area (VTA), t determine if orexin mediation of uncertainty-driven food-seeking behavior can be supported as a modulation of reward-related systems.
+To determine how uncertainty in food-access increases food-seeking behavior we will use two experimental strategies: (1) behavioral modeling using the reinforcement learning framework to assess changes in reward processing due to uncertainty, and (2) operant tasks to manipulate uncertainty levels in food acquisition.
+To determine how orexin mediates uncertainty-driven food-seeking behaviors we will (1) assess differential gene expression in conditions with and without uncertainty through real time qPCR, obtaining correlational-level data on orexin as a mediator of uncertainty-driven food-seeking behavior; (2) determine if orexin is necessary to drive increased food-seeking behavior in uncertain conditions with the use of orexin antagonists, and gain of function with orexin agonist, (3) We will test functional connectivity between hypothalamic orexin neurons and paraventricular nucleus/ventral tegmental area (VTA), to determine if orexin mediation of uncertainty-driven food-seeking behavior can be supported as a modulation of reward-related systems.

 \pagebreak